gep13/gep13/input/blog/uk-developer-events-for-2012.md

 Published: 6/1/2012
 Tags:
 - '2012'
-- Developer
+- developer
-- Events
+- events
-- UK
+- uk
 ---

 As part of my work goals, I have been compiling a list of UK Developer Conferences/Events that are happening this year, and trying to decide which, if any, I can attend.
 Note, I am not saying that this is a complete list of events.
 In fact, this is just the opposite.
 This is a list of events that I am aware of, and I would like to know about any that I have not listed here, see note at the end of the blog post.
 I have not included any Local User Group Events in this list, as that would make for a very long list.
 This list is limited to upcoming conferences which are between 1 and 5 days in duration.
 If you are interested in finding Local User Group Events, you might want to check out this [calendar](http://www.aberdeendevelopers.co.uk/page/Scottish-Meetings.aspx) which posts a number of upcoming events.